 The ID1 documents needs to be signed by you before being sent to HM Land registry at box 14 of Part A – we will show you where to sign.

-For security, we use CREDAS digital identity verification to check your ID documents.
-CREDAS is the UK’s leading ID/AML due diligence provider to the Legal, Estate Agency and Lettings sectors and is widely used throughout the country by various professionals for ID verification.
+For security, we use an app called CREDAS to digitally check your ID documents.
+CREDAS is the UK’s leading ID/AML due diligence provider to the Legal, Estate Agency and Lettings sectors and is widely used throughout the country by various property professionals for ID checks.

 During your video call we will send you an invite by email asking that you download the CREDAS mobile app after the call and go through the CREDAS ID verification procedure using your mobile phone.